 “What’s the threat?
 It’s access,” he said.
 “I will tell you that the Amish youth will use that store.
 I guarantee you that, and that’s not what we want.
 There are concerned citizens in this town and we’re trying to make a difference.
 There will be 21-year-olds buying this stuff and they will get it to the younger folk.
 I’m begging you, please respect us and do not allow it.
 In my opinion, there’s just no place for a liquor store in Shipshewana.

 Northern Indiana, like Geauga County, Ohio, also has a reputation for wild youth parties.
+Attitudes towards alcohol among Amish can vary, though overall they likely drink significantly less than non-Amish people do.
 It seems that at least some of the Amish here are trying to make alcohol harder to come by out of concern for their youth.

 I also sympathize with the idea of not having a liquor store in the town.
 I don’t think it would necessarily ruin the character or bring in loads of crime.
 It just doesn’t fit the setting and residents simply aren’t comfortable with the idea.